-|RMS Queen Mary at Long Beach California|
+|RMS Queen Mary at Long Beach California

 When I first wrote this posting and recorded a podcast about the RMS Queen Mary liner at Long Beach in California, it was heading towards Halloween time at the end of October.
-What got me thinking about writing the posting was that I received an email newsletter reminding me that one – if not THE – most haunted places in the
+What got me thinking about writing the posting was that I received an email newsletter reminding me that one – if not THE – most haunted places in the United States was the ship and it was celebrating (is that the right word!)
+Halloween.

 - History of ship in Long Beach